NomicFoundation/hardhat/docs/guides/scripts.md

 In this guide we will go through the steps of creating a script with Hardhat.
 For a general overview of using Hardhat refer to the [Getting started guide].

-You can write your custom scripts that can use all of Hardhat's functionality.
+You can write your own custom scripts that can use all of Hardhat's functionality.
 A classic use case is writing a deployment script for your smart contracts.

 There are two ways of writing a script that accesses the [Hardhat Runtime Environment].